On transgression in associated bundles: Chern's first transgression formula

 Assume $M$ has even dimension $n=2k$.
-For the Euler form, the relevant Lie groups are $SO(n-1)\subset SO(n)$, and the associated bundle $B\to M$ is the unit tangent sphere bundle $STM\to M$.
+For the Euler form, the relevant Lie groups are $\mathrm{SO}(n-1)< \mathrm{SO}(n)$, and the associated bundle $B\to M$ is the unit tangent sphere bundle $STM\to M$.
 We use the convention that $i$ ranges from 1 to $n$, and $\alpha, \beta$ range from $1$ to $n-1$.
-The invariant polynomial of degree $k$ on $\fs\fo(n)$ for the Euler form is the Pfaffian up to a scale, defined by \ben \wt{Pf}(A)=\frac{1}{(2\pi)^k}\frac{(-1)^{k}}{2^k k!}\sum_{i}\epsilon(i)A_{i_1i_2}\dots A_{i_{n-1}i_n} \een for $A\in \fs\fo(n)$, where the summation ranges over permutations of $\{1,\dots,n\}$.
-The coefficients are present to make the corresponding characteristic class $\wt{Pf}(\Omega)$ integral.
+The invariant polynomial of degree $k$ on $\fs\fo(n)$ for the Euler form is, up to the scale $\frac{1}{(2\pi)^k}$ to make the class integral, the Pfaffian defined by \ben Pf(A)=\frac{1}{2^k k!}\sum_{i}\epsilon(i)A_{i_1i_2}\dots A_{i_{n-1}i_n} \een for $A\in \fs\fo(n)$, where the summation ranges over permutations $i$ of $\{1,\dots,n\}$ and $\epsilon(i)$ is the sign of $i$.
+(In this paper, products of differential forms always mean ``exterior products" although we omit the notation $\wedge$ for simplicity.)